Access the Kubernetes control plane using an API server proxy

 - The API server proxy runs inside the cluster.
 If your cluster is non-functional or unable to schedule pods, you might lose access to the API server proxy and potentially your cluster.

-- The API server proxy requires TLS certificates.
-Currently, the certificates are provisioned automatically by the proxy on the first API call, meaning the first call might be slow or even time out.
+ready.
+However, if you are using the operator's in-process proxy, it provisions certificates automatically on the first API call, meaning the first call might be slow or even time out.